 Why’s it only “worth a closer look”?

-It is case load to date has been fairly domestic.
+Its caseload to date has been fairly domestic.

 Could that change?

 On paper, Toronto has the makings of a great arbitral seat.
-It’s a multicultural, international city – about half of its residents were born outside Canada – with good international connections.
+It’s a multicultural, international city (about half of its residents were born outside Canada) with good international connections.
 It also has one of the world’s nicest hearing centres – Arbitration Place – a purpose-built venue not dissimilar to Maxwell Chambers in Singapore.
 It is in the heart of Toronto’s financial district.

 Are the two connected?

-Arbitration Place is an independent business with plenty of partners – including the ICC and LCIA.
+Arbitration Place is an independent business with plenty of partners, including the ICC and LCIA.
 But ADR is among them, and its neutrals have conducted hearings there.

 Why’s it worth keeping an eye on?

-The CPR was established in New York in 1979 by a group of enlightened in-house counsel in 1979 who wanted to find ways around the cost of US litigation.
+The CPR was established in New York in 1979 by a group of enlightened in-house counsel who wanted to find ways around the cost of US litigation.
 In those days it was called the Centre for Public Resources.
-It changed its names (though not its initials) in 2004, but it still has the same ties to the US in-house world (and to a lesser degree to non-US in-house lawyers too).
+It changed its name (though not its initials) in 2004, but it still has the same ties to the US in-house world (and to a lesser degree to non-US in-house lawyers too).